sunkavallivijay/springlearningsummary/kafka.md

 - Poll and kafka consumption using poll is single threaded
 - Poll uses fetcher, metadata, subscriptionstate and consumer coordinator to achieve it's goal

+Kafka works same as solr with data buffering when pushed to kafka and committing in batches You ask for committing with commitsync or commitasync methods Unlike solr you get status response for commit

+To increase consumption performance multiple consumer can be used forming consumer cluster This uses zookeeper and groupid (group.id property)